Components -> Vitamins -> Water soluble vitamins

 Niacin equivalents is a measurement used to express the amount of niacin (Vitamin B3) in food.
 It takes into account all dietary forms of niacin, including preformed niacin and the niacin that the body can make from the amino acid tryptophan.

-What does niacin equivalents do for the body?
+What does niacin do for the body?

 Niacin is essential for the body's energy production, DNA repair, and cell communication.
 It also supports proper nervous system function and helps maintain healthy skin.